StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * remove user
 * `userdel -r user`
-  * `-r` remove home and email spool. **NOTE**: if it won't be used, if it will be tried to insert same user, there will be a conflict
+  * `-r` remove home and email spool. **NOTE**: if not used, when new user with the same name is created there will be conflict.
   * `-f` force.
 Delete user though he is logged

 ***passwd***